edina/docker-rpm-builder/README.md

 Building RPMs Using Docker
 ==========================

-This is a collection of scripts used to build various RPMs for CentOS6/RHEL6 using docker.
+This is a collection of scripts used to build various RPMs for CentOS6/RHEL6 and CentOS7 using docker.

 ## Usage